edward-shen/MMM-pages/readme.md

 If you wish to pause the auto rotation, send a `PAUSE_ROTATION` event.
 Likewise, you can send a `RESUME_ROTATION` event to resume it.

+If you want to return to the home page, simply send a `HOME_PAGE` notification.

 ## FAQ